librick/ic1101/README.md

     - This is used in the context of an LVDS serializer
     - I think this is what the infotainment system uses to interface with CAN

+## Contributors and Thanks
+Thanks to @Tunas1337 for all his help and late-night hacking sessions.
+Much of this work is his in one form or another, particularly as it relates to more esoteric (but useful) knowledge of Android internals.
+Thanks :)